norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 Items of notably uncertain origin or placement have been styled in gray type.
 (See details below.)

 Items in purple type were displaced vertically to eliminate overlap and make the labels readable.

- • The Shapton 15K/16K values were each displaced by roughly 3%.
+In the base chart:

- • The Micro-Mesh™ MXD 600, 800, and 1200 values are nearly identical and had to be displaced by 6%.
+ • The Micro-Mesh™ MXD 600, 800, and 1200 values are nearly identical and had to be displaced by 5%.
  • Clover® "B" and "C" compounds overlapped; they were displaced 4%.

- • Baryonyx Knife Company (BYXCO) "Bull Thistle" stone was displaced 5%.
+ • Baryonyx Knife Company (BYXCO) "Bull Thistle" stone was displaced 3%.
  • BYXCO "Ptarmigan" and Tormek "PA-70" are each 3µ and were displaced 5%.